YinLiLin/CMplot/README.md

 > install.packages("CMplot")
 > library("CMplot")

-# if you want to use the latest version:
+# if you want to use the latest version on GitHub:
 > source("https://raw.githubusercontent.com/YinLiLin/R-CMplot/master/R/CMplot.r")
 ```